eundersander/siro_hitl_unity_client/README.md

 This application is a VR client that can remotely control a human agent in Habitat, in a human-in-the-loop (HITL) evaluation context.

 See [this document](https://github.com/facebookresearch/habitat-lab/blob/main/examples/siro_sandbox/VR_HITL.md) for setting up the server.
+This is a "thin client", with most application complexity residing on the server.
+However, the client can be tested alone (without the server) as a simple model viewer, and we recommend this as a sanity check before running the full client/server application.
+See local testing instructions below.

 ![Screenshot](https://github.com/eundersander/siro_hitl_unity_client/assets/6557808/5aac5731-a7eb-4f0d-876c-871b330f6677)
 *Screenshot of the Unity Editor (left) running on a dev machine, with VR emulation, alongside the HITL server (right).
 The VR headset and controller poses are visualized at right as a view frustum (white lines) and red/blue boxes.*